-- It is the students' responsibility to contact the Head Teacher immediately if they have any concerns; - On the scheduled make-up test day, students must take any test that they missed while on vacation.
-If they do not take the make-up test(s), their grade will be zero: - While the HEI-Los Angeles will attempt to place students appropriately at the closest level possible, they might not be placed in the same class, level, and time that they had prior to their leaving on vacation; - 4.
+- 1. It is the students' responsibility to contact the Head Teacher immediately if they have any concerns. - 2.
+On the scheduled make-up test day, students must take any test that they missed while on vacation.
+If they do not take the make-up test(s), their grade will be zero. - 3.
+While the HEI-Los Angeles will attempt to place students appropriately at the closest level possible, they might not be placed in the same class, level, and time that they had prior to their leaving on vacation. - 4.
 Any placement concerns they may have must be brought to the attention of the Head Teacher.
 The HEI-Los Angeles reserves the right to reassign students or allow students to observe other classes at the same level.
-As a last resort, the HEI-Los Angeles may in its sole discretion, ask students to transfer to another school; - Students must request their vacation credit to be applied to their account by filling out a Student Request Form.
+As a last resort, the HEI-Los Angeles may in its sole discretion, ask students to transfer to another school.